KepAlex503/GenAI-Powered-Legacy-Code-Analyzer/report.md

 **Location**: `..\EeazyCRM\eeazycrm\common\filters.py:72`

 **Description**:
-The `CommonFilters.set_search` method in the `CommonFilters` class is designed to configure or update search filters based on the provided `filters` and `key` arguments, likely to refine or customize search functionality within the EeazyCRM application.
+The `CommonFilters.set_search` method in the `CommonFilters` class is used to set or update the search parameters for a given key in the filters.
+It is likely called by other methods or classes within the EeazyCRM application that require to filter or search through data.

 ---